UW-CRIB/UW-CRIB/README.md

 # UW-CRIB

-This repository holds the code for research done by members of the University of Waterloo's Climate Resiliance and Intelligent Buildings research team.
+This repository holds the code for research done by members of the University of Waterloo's Climate Resiliance and Intelligent Buildings (CRIB) research team.

 ## Table of Contents